In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 - Hand motion tremors the reticle

-- Hand sway tremors the reticle even more apparent at long distance
+- Hand sway tremors the reticle even more apparent at longer distances

 Our favorite 3 MOA red dot sights:

-There is no right or wrong answer.
-If you have to pick ONE dot size for pistol use, most people prefer the 6 MOA.
+There is no right or wrong answer when it comes to the dot size.
+If you have to pick ONE sight for pistol use, most people prefer the 6 MOA red dots to shoot accurately (but it is strongly recommended to have both and exchange them).

 - Much larger dot reticle to acquire for CQB use